BinhangYuan/site/index.md

 I am an assistant professor in the Department of Computer Science & Engineering (CSE) at the Hong Kong University of Science and Technology (HKUST).
 I am leading the [Relaxed System Lab](https://github.com/Relaxed-System-Lab).
 I am recruiting Ph.D. students to work on research topics, including machine learning for data management and distributed/decentralized machine learning systems. **Currently, I am focusing on recruiting students to work at the intersection between ML systems and high-performance hardware (GPU, TPU, NPU, etc).** Please contact me by email with your latest resume if you are interested in joining us.

-Before Joining HKUST I was a Postdoctoral Researcher in the Computer Science Department at ETH Zurich, under the supervision of [Prof. Ce Zhang](https://zhangce.github.io/).
+Before Joining HKUST, I was a Postdoctoral Researcher in the Computer Science Department at ETH Zurich, under the supervision of [Prof. Ce Zhang](https://zhangce.github.io/).
-I accomplished my Ph.D. program in Computer Science Department at Rice University.
+I completed my Ph.D. program in the Computer Science Department at Rice University.
 My adviser was [Prof. Chris Jermaine](https://www.cs.rice.edu/~cmj4/) and I was co-advised by [Prof. Anastasios Kyrillidis](https://akyrillidis.github.io/) for my [Ph.D. thesis](publications/Thesis.pdf).
-I got my master degree from Computer Science Department at Rice University, supervised by [Prof. Ron Goldman](https://www.cs.rice.edu/~rng/), and bachelor degree from Computer Science Department at Fudan University guided by [Prof. Bo Yan](https://faculty.fudan.edu.cn/yanbo/en/index.htm) for research.
+I got my master degree from the Computer Science Department at Rice University, supervised by [Prof. Ron Goldman](https://www.cs.rice.edu/~rng/), and a bachelor degree from the Computer Science Department at Fudan University guided by [Prof. Bo Yan](https://faculty.fudan.edu.cn/yanbo/en/index.htm) for research.

 # Teaching